-To see if a breast reduction is the best cosmetic surgery procedure for you, always start with a professional consultation with qualified and experienced cosmetic surgeon for an in-depth analysis of your features and to reach a good understanding of your concerns and goals.
+To see if a breast reduction is the best cosmetic surgery procedure for you, always start with a professional consultation with qualified and experienced cosmetic surgeon for an in-depth analysis of your body features and to reach a good understanding of your concerns and goals.

 Dr Nerina Wilkinson’s unique and comprehensive surgical consultation is available for you to discuss and analyse your concerns and goals and for her (together with her team of specialists) to provide bespoke advice.

 Prior to your consultation, it’s important to conduct your own research, to ensure you put your own mind at ease and know as much as possible about your procedure.
 Upon your initial examination, Dr Nerina Wilkinson decides on the best course of action to take based on your general health.